kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

-number of unused seats at a given priority level is that level's NominalConcurrencyLimit minus the number of seats used by requests executing at that priority level (both requests dispatched from that priority level and requests dispatched from higher priority levels that are borrowing these lower level seats).
+number of unused seats at a given priority level is that level's NominalConcurrencyLimit minus the number of seats used by requests executing at that priority level (both requests dispatched from that priority level and requests dispatched from other priority levels).

 There are two sorts of times when dispatching from/to a non-exempt priority level is considered: when a request arrives, and when a